invig/triangles-web/README.md

 Triangles is an open source set of podcast clients and server API.

 triangles-web is a web podcast client written in PHP that contains an API for app integrations.

+Want to try it out?
+Visit [triangles.lab82.com](https://triangles.lab82.com) -- (In active development, it could break at any time!)

 ![Podcasts](http://lab82.com/podcasts.png)